microsoft/FluidFramework/docs/content/docs/_index.md

 ## Why Fluid?

-Microsoft has invested heavily to build collaboration into the M365 ecosystem.
-A big part of that investment was completely rethinking the way collaborative experiences are built.
-The result of that effort is Fluid Framework.

-Within Microsoft, Fluid is powering a new generation of experiences that promise to be fast, simple to iterate over, and easy to deliver.
-As we've built these experiences, we've realized there is unmet demand for a technology like Fluid Framework.
-Developers, and especially front-end web developers, have very limited options if they want to build modern, collaborative experiences.
-Inevitably they need to invest in backend infrastructure and some amount of custom server code.
+Because building low-latency, collaborative experiences is hard!

+Fluid Framework offers:

+* Serverless data storage and app logic
+* Distributed data structures with familiar programming patterns
+* Very low latency

+The developers at Microsoft have built collaboration into many applications, but many required application specific server-side logic to manage the collaborative experience.
+The Fluid Framework is the result of Microsoft's investment in reducing the complexity of creating collaborative applications.

-But what if you didn't have to invest in server code at all.
+What if you didn't have to invest in server code at all?
 Imagine if you could use a general purpose server which was designed to be light-weight and low cost.
 Imagine if all your development was focused on the client experience and data sync was handled for you.
 That is the promise of Fluid.